nickgaya/rededup/README.md

 To detect duplicate thumbnails, the extension uses a perceptual hash algorithm to reduce each image to a 64-bit hash.
 Ideally, a perceptual hash algorithm should be insensitive to minor changes in an image — visually similar images should have similar hash values.
-This extension offers two alternative hash
+This extension implements three different hash
 functions:

 * **DCT Hash**: Scale the image to 32x32 and compute the direct cosine transform